mzakharo/smartbow/README.md

 #  Project description

 * A FitBit for your bow
-* Smartphone App to attach a smartphone to a compound bow, and use smartphone's sensors to count arrows shot in a session, as well as review shot stability.
+* Smartphone App to attach a smartphone to a compound bow, and use smartphone's sensors to count arrows shot in a session, as well as review shot stability using Android Orientation API (Accelermoter + Magnetometer).
-* Produces a notification on every arrow shot, with notification bar displaying total number of shot arrows for a session.
+* Produces a notification on every arrow shot, with notification bar displaying total number of shot arrows for the day.
 * Tested with Galaxy S10
 * [Bow phone Mount](https://www.amazon.ca/Smartphone-Camera-Phone-IPhone-Samsung/dp/B00BVF6V5Q)